-We are happy to try and accommodate your dog whatever his or her needs, but if your dog has any pre-existing medical needs or any behavioural problems please discuss this at the time of booking.
-This enables us to plan for your dogs stay and have everything ready when they arrive.
+We aim to accommodate your dog whatever his or her needs, however, to ensure your dogs stay is as enjoyable, and relaxing, as possible, we need to be aware of any pre-existing medical needs or behavioural problems before the dog arrives on site.
+This insight into your dog enables us to plan for your arrival and have everything in place ready for when you arrive.

-In the case of behaviour problems it gives us a chance to brief everyone who may come into contact with your dog during their stay.
+In addition, and particularly in the case of behaviour problems, having an early awareness of the situation gives us a chance to brief everyone who may come into contact with your dog during their stay.

-Please try to bring medication labelled and in the original bottles.
-We would also ask that you try to provide enough medication to last your dogs stay.
+Please try to bring medication labelled and in the original bottles where possible and ensure you provide enough medication to last your dogs stay.

 If there is anything we need to look out for, or may just be peculiar to your dog (such as a limp) we need to know.